-We loose about 50-100 strands of hair every day, sure, but if you are leaving an even larger trail of hair in your wake, then you may want to start eating more chicken.
+Consuming chicken is the answer to getting healthy hair.
+We lose about 50-100 strands of hair every day, sure, but if you are leaving an even larger trail of hair in your wake, then you may want to start eating more chicken.
 Your hair needs its building blocks, a.k.a. protein (your strands are mainly made of protein).
 Without it, your body can’t replace the hairs that you shed.
 So add a piece of chicken, or a chunk of cottage cheese (if you’re vegetarian) to your diet every other day.
 (But nothing fried, please!)

-About a 1⁄2 cup of whole, roasted pumpkin seeds can help you load up on zinc in your system.
-This mineral is an essential for the body and helps prevent scalp dryness (a precursor to dandruff), hair fall and frizzy hair.
+If you’re wondering how to get healthy hair, adding about a 1⁄2 cup of whole, roasted pumpkin seeds can help you load up on zinc in your system.
+This mineral is an essential for the body and helps prevent scalp dryness (a precursor to dandruff), hairfall and frizzy hair.
 If you are not fond of pumpkin seeds, make sure you eat other zinc-rich foods like yoghurt and fortified cereals.

 If your strands break from the middle, they may need an extra dose of Vitamin C. Plus, your body needs Vitamin C to build protein.
-So help yourself to a few strawberries as a healthy snack as often as you can.
+So help yourself to a few strawberries as a healthy snack as often as you can since it is good food for the hair.
 In a short period of time, you'll notice less breakage than before.
 You can also load up on other citrus fruits like oranges and grapes.

 Not only are they amazing for boosting your memory (like our mums told us during exams), but their health benefits are manifold as well.
-Rich in Vitamin E and other anti-oxidants, almonds help avoid and repair damage caused to your hair and scalp by UV exposure.
+Rich in Vitamin E and other antioxidants, almonds are best food for the hair since they help avoid and repair damage caused to your hair and scalp by UV exposure.
 Munching a handful of these magic nuts every morning can be one of the nicest things you do for your body and hair.
 It doesn’t matter whether you eat them with the skin or without - however you like it is fine.